 The number of REST APIs has grown dramatically over the last 5 years.
 However, most developers are still struggling to find an agreed upon definition of a RESTful Architecture leading to a lot of inconsistencies in the way these APIs are implemented.
 This article details how Mule iON, an Integration Platform as a Service, provides a consistent way to expose APIs and API mashups.

 In this article Boris Lublinsky discusses architectural difference between SOA and REST and asses REST as a mechanism for SOA implementation.
 60

 Mulesoft recently released Mule 3, their next generation ESB platform.
-The product comes with a lot of architectural changes under the hood to support the features aimed at making the product easier to use, such as Mule Cloud Connect and Flow, a message flow based service design.
-InfoQ caught up with Ross Mason to learn more about the product release and the new features in the product offering.
+InfoQ caught up with Ross Mason to learn more about the product release and learn about the new features in the product offering.

 Daniel Morgan shows how to build a portal-style application with user-configurable charts assembled using Adobe Flash Builder 4 connecting to a Java RESTful API for their data.

 Are transport-level reliability mechanisms like WS-ReliableMessaging really needed?
 Marc de Graauw asserts that business-specific logic for in-order and exactly-once processing do the job much better.
 32